Skip to main content

 Q: How are federal technology leaders viewing the transition to data mesh?

-A: Many leaders — including our customers at the CDAO, U.S. Army, Department of Homeland Security, and intelligence agencies — understand the potential of data mesh and how it provides a framework for improved data quality, agility, data governance, and lineage, and reduced costs.
+A: Many leaders — including our customers at the CDAO, U.S. Army, Department of Homeland Security, and intelligence agencies — understand the potential of data mesh and how it provides a framework for improved data quality, agility, data governance, lineage, and reduced costs.

 It’s information about military assets, warfighter locations, the health of personnel, geographic and situational awareness, and much more.
 You can see why the transition to data mesh may look complex, worrisome, and difficult to agency leaders.